xyb3rt/id3ted/README.md

 **Building**

-id3ted uses the common Makefile procedure:
+Use the following commands to build and install id3ted:

     make
     make install

+Please notice, that the second command typically needs root priveleges.

 The default Makefile should work on most NIX systems.
 The default installation directory of id3ted is */usr/local*.
-You could also use an alternative directory, by installing id3ted with the following command
-line:
+You can, however, install id3ted in any directory of your choice, by replacing the second command with the following:

     make PREFIX="/your/install/path" install

 All build-time specific settings are set via preprocessor macros in the file *config.h*.
-Please check and change them, so that they fit your needs.
+Please check and change them before building id3ted, so that they fit your needs.

 Download & Changelog
 --------------------